-Outside of work, your house is probably where you spend most of your time studying Korean.
-Knowing how to say “house” in Korean is very useful as you will probably need to use this word on a daily basis in Korea.
+Have you ever wondered what a Korean House is called?
+Knowing how to say “house” in Korean is very useful as you will probably need to use this word daily in Korea.

 김 선생님 댁이 맞습니까? (gim seonsaengnim daegi matseumnikka)

 집 근처에 극장이 있어요? (jip geuncheoe geukjangi isseoyo)

 Is there a cinema near your house?